yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters-overview.md

 Before creating a cluster, you need to create your billing profile and add a payment method.
 Refer to [Manage your billing profile and payment method](../../cloud-admin/cloud-billing-profile/).

-If you're interested in evaluating YugabyteDB Managed for production use and would like trial credits to conduct a proof-of-concept (POC), contact {{%support-cloud%}}.
+If you're interested in evaluating YugabyteDB Managed for production use and would like trial credits to conduct a proof-of-concept (POC), contact {{% support-cloud %}}.

 ## Next steps